CSCI-4611-Spring-2022/Assignment-2/README.md

 1. Draw lines around the boundary of the 3D soccer pitch so that we can see the box that we will be playing inside.
 You can use `Line` class in Three.js for this.
 Note that in newer versions of OpenGL, the line thickness is always drawn as 1 pixel wide.
 (2)

 2. Draw a grid of lines for each goal.
 In the example program, the `BoxGeometry` class was used to create `Mesh` objects that appear as thicker lines.
-However, you may also use the `Line` class if you want.
+However, you may alternatively use the `Line` or `LineLoop` classes instead.
 (2)

    **Ball Physics**

-3. Make the ball move through the air based on a random initial velocity, and relaunch the ball when the space bar is pressed.
-(1)
+3. ~~Make the ball move through the air based on a random initial velocity, and relaunch the ball when the space bar is pressed.
+(1)~~

 4. Update the ball's position and velocity each time step based on the acceleration due to gravity.
 (2)